Hip Pain & Labral Injury Physical Therapy in Scottsdale & Arcadia

 Exercises designed to restore active rotational control and improve movement quality.

-dry needling for hip pain in Arcadia.
+• dry needling for hip injury in Scottsdale and Arcadia.

 Dry Needling